Wayne County Court Records

 Felony Cases — Court of Common Pleas, General Division

-Key details typically available in criminal case records include the charges filed, plea entries, pretrial and trial dates, jury verdicts, sentencing entries, judgment entries, and post-conviction filings.
+Criminal records from the General Division can be searched through the Clerk of Courts online case index, by visiting the Clerk's office at 107 W. Liberty St., Wooster, or by submitting a written mail request.
+Key details available in criminal case records typically include the charges filed, plea entries, pretrial and trial dates, jury verdicts, sentencing entries, judgment entries, and post-conviction filings.
 Sealed and expunged records are removed from the publicly searchable index.

 Misdemeanor and Traffic Cases — Wooster Municipal Court